morsecodemedia/blog.morsecodemedia.com/content/articles/wordpress-our-love-hate-relationship.md

 description: "WordPress is a very widely used and well liked CMS, but it also has its weaknesses.
 These are just a few of the things I love and hate about WordPress."
 createdAt: 2013-09-23T21:52:43-04:00
 tags:
-  - Content Management System
+  - content management system
-  - WordPress
+  - wordpress
-  - Security
+  - security
-  - Plugins
+  - plugins
 draft: false
 ---